 Step 2: Set up the Sub-domain as a Custom Domain on Blogger

-3. In the domain box, enter the entire name of the subdomain that we’ve just created (e.g. blog.journeybytes.com) then click the Save button.
+3. A pop window will prompt you to enter a domain.
+Enter the entire name of the subdomain that we’ve just created (e.g. blog.journeybytes.com) then click the Save button.

 NOTE

-- You don’t have to set-up redirects for posts that you had published when on the old domain.
-Blogger will handle that for your automatically.
+• You don’t have to set up redirects for posts that you had published on the old domain.
+Blogger will handle that for you automatically.
 So if a post was published at yourdomain.blogspot.com/2012/post-url-here/ it will be automatically redirected to yoursubdomain.domain.com/2012/post-url-here/

-- If you had added the old domain as a property in Google’s Search Console, do remember to do a Change of Address to point it to the new subdomain.
+• If you had added the old domain as a property in Google’s Search Console, do remember to do a Change of Address to point it to the new subdomain.
 You’ll however have to add the subdomain first as a new property before submitting the Change of Address.
-Site verification won’t be necessary if the top-level domain has already been added.
+Site verification won’t be necessary if the top-level domain was already been added.

-- In search console remember to add both http &https versions then select the preferred version.
+• Remember to add both the HTTP and HTTPS versions in search console, then select the preferred version.

 I create a new sub domain for my blogspot here: